 Eventually, you can no longer put off replacing your ductwork.
 When it is that time, it’s important you research heating and cooling companies before letting anyone into your home.
 Keep in mind that if it sounds too good to be true, it probably is.
 Once you find a trusted heating and cooling company, such as Partney Heating and Cooling, then it is time to figure out what ductwork material will best suit your needs and your budget.
 Metallic materials are likely to last longer and you won’t have to worry about any mold growth, but they tend to be more expensive and rigid.
 Non-metallic materials don’t last as long but are more flexible than metallic materials.
-There is the added worry about mold growth however with non-metallic materials, and you’ll need to get your ductwork cleaned more often because of that.
-Replacing your ductwork can be stressful, but the important thing is that it is done correctly and then maintained.
+However, there is the added worry about mold growth with non-metallic materials.
+You will have to get your ductwork cleaned more often.
+While replacing your ductwork can be stressful, the most important thing is that it is done correctly and then maintained.

 How to Maintain Your Ductwork; the Do’s and Don’ts

 - Have Your Ductwork Regularly Cleaned

 To ensure its longevity, clean your ductwork often.
 Depending on the material your ductwork is made of and if you own any pets, you might need to have your ductwork cleaned more than other homeowners.
 A good rule of thumb is to have your ductwork cleaned every five years at least.